Sales Training – The Sales process changed – did you get the memo?

 5. Rejection – Treat every “No” as a step on the way to “Yes”.
 Rejection is a big part of selling, it is not personal.
 Potential customers may say no, based on the information or understanding they have at that time, so give them new information or understanding.
 Or if you get a clear no, you are freed up to move on to the next call.
 Learn from any no and tweak your technique.
 Sometimes you get a no and you need to look at how you communicated, to see where you lost the client, so that you can do better next time.
 Or try with that client again.
 Is this really a real potential client?
 Learn to block objections by covering the potential sticking points early.
 If pricing regularly loses clients, tackle it head on and early in the presentation, explaining why you merit the price.

 6. Mindset – Selling is a Mindset, get it right, make it a process, a semi mechanical system and stick to it, then try to perfect the art of practising it.
 The skills involved will come from practice, lots of it.
 Having a set plan will help you follow a set of steps and make it easier to be consistent, which will make you more comfortable and therefore better able to listen well.
 Question everything, every yes and every no, why did you order and why did you not order – this will help you perfect your communications.
 “All salesmen are born salesmen” is a myth.
 Some innate traits will help, but many technically knowledgeable people can be trained to be good at selling their product or service.
-Always have a positive mental attitude and assume the sale.
+Always have a positive mental attitude, be consultative and assume the sale.